robertodr/dots/README.md

 ## Structure

+- The `config` subdirectory contains files that will be linked into `.config`:
+  - `fish` configuration files.
+  - `liferea` configuration files.

-- The `fish` subdirectory contains the configuration for the fish shell.
+- The `local` subdirectory contains files that will be linked into `.local`:
-  It gets linked into `~/.config/fish`
+  - `liferea` databases.

 - The `stack` subdirectory contains the configuration for the Stack Haskell toolset.
 It gets linked into `~/.stack`